DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 **The dashboard loads but shows no data**

 Check that you used the correct IP address in the URL above (`?Hostname=`).
-To confirm GivTCP is reachable, try opening `http://192.168.1.100:6345/readData` in your browser (replacing the IP with yours).
+To confirm GivTCP is reachable, try opening `http://homeassistant.local:6345/readData` in your browser (replacing the hostname if necessary).
 You should see a page of data rather than an error.

 **The browser is blocking the connection (CORS error)**